+- 4 Select The offline form is saved.

 - Delete columns:

 - 1. Select the column that you want to delete.

-- Select ■/2.
+- 2. Select ...
 The column is deleted.

-- 3. Select 🖺 .
+- 3. Select 🛅 .
+The offline form is saved.

 Delete Fields in Offline Forms

 - 1. In the Offline Datasheet Builder workspace for the form to which you want to delete fields, add the columns and rows that you need for your datasheet. - 2.
 Drag and drop fields from the datasheet back to the Available Items pane as needed.